r-s-lewis/data-science-S2023/challenges/c10-sat-assignment.md

   - Its -0.0006740696 to 0.001741962 which is not significantly
     different from zero.
 - How do the hypothesis test results compare with the results in q6?
-  - The estimate for high_GPA is larger than the both_SAT estimate.
+  - The r^2 value from q6 was 0.4487683 and the value from q7 was
+    0.6061053.
+The higher value in q7 indicates a better fit.

 ## Synthesize